-In addition to the auditing fees mentioned above, the statutory auditors charged an amount of CHF 0.3 million in 2015.
-This included tax services (CHF 0.1 million), other audit-related services (CHF 0.1 million) mainly related to support in statutory audits in various countries and sellside advisory on Maurice Lacroix Group (CHF 0.1 million).
+In addition to the auditing fees mentioned above, the statutory auditors charged an amount of CHF 0.1 million in 2016.
+This included tax services and other audit-related services in various countries.

-8.4 Informational instruments pertaining to an external audit
+8.4 Informational instruments pertaining to an external audit following criteria:

-The Audit Committee evaluates the performance, fees and independence of the auditors each year according to the following criteria:
+The Audit Committee evaluates the performance, fees and independence of the auditors each year according to the

-(i) quality of the Management Letter;

-(ii) global coverage and coordination of the audit instructions;

-(iii) meeting the deadlines required to allow the annual results media release to be held on the scheduled date;

-(iv) benchmark analysis of the audit fees; and
+- (i) quality of the Management Letter; - (ii) global coverage and coordination of the audit instructions; - (iii) meeting the deadlines required to allow the annual results media release to be held on the scheduled date; - (iv) benchmark analysis of the audit fees; and